wppbav/developer.wppbav.com/docs/core-resources/studies.md

 The following additional filters are available when fetching brands for a given study:

-- `years` - A comma-separated list of year IDs.
-This will filter the brands to only those that are studied in the specified years.
 - `categories` - A comma-separated list of category IDs.
 This will filter the brands to only those that are studied in the specified categories.
-- `countries` - A comma-separated list of country IDs.
-This will filter the brands to only those that are studied in the specified countries.
+- `brands` - A comma-separated list of brand IDs.
+This will filter the brands to only the ones provided.

+### For categories in a study

+The following additional filters are available when fetching categories for a given study:

-- `regions` - A comma-separated list of region IDs.
-This will filter the brands to only those that are studied in the specified regions.
+- `categories` - A comma-separated list of category IDs.
+This will filter the categories to only those given.
-- `studies` - A comma-separated list of study IDs.
-This will filter the brands to only those that are included in the specified studies.
+- `brands` - A comma-separated list of brand IDs.
+This will filter the categories to only those that have the given brands in the study.
-- `country_codes` - A comma-separated list of two-letter ISO country codes.
-This will filter the brands to only those that are studied in the specified countries.
-- `year_numbers` - A comma-separated list of year numbers.
-This will filter the brands to only those that are studied in the specified years.